wagood/laralist/README.md

 # Packages
 * Laravel [Actions](https://laravelactions.com/).
 This package introduces a new way of organising the logic of your Laravel applications by focusing on the actions your applications provide.
 Instead of creating controllers, jobs, listeners and so on, it allows you to create a PHP class that handles a specific task and run that class as anything you want.

+* [Airdrop for Laravel](https://hammerstone.dev/airdrop/docs/main/overview) is a package that speeds up your code deploys by skipping your asset build step whenever possible.

 * [Aloia CMS:](https://aloiacms.com/) The flat-file content management system for Laravel
 * [Alpine.js - lazy load assets](https://github.com/tanthammar/alpine-lazy-load-assets) provides directives for lazy loading JavaScript and CSS assets in Alpine.js projects.
 * Laravel [Analytics](https://github.com/wdev-rs/laravel-analytics) small analytics package.